Charlotte Park (artist): Personal life and family

-Park was born in Concord, Massachusetts on March 11, 1918.
+Park was born in Concord, Massachusetts, on March 11, 1918.
 At the time the local registrar recorded her surname as Parke.
 However, other official contemporaneous records give the spelling she used.

 Her father, George Coolidge Park, died five months before her birth.
-Her mother, Harriet Maybel Hawkes Park, first brought Park and her brother, George, to live with her own parents, Frank W. and Hattie A. Hawkes, in their home in Concord.
-Later, after remarrying, she brought them to Washington, D. C. to live with her and her new husband, Harold Blaisdell Shepard.
-In 1941, while living in Washington, D.C., Park worked as a volunteer for the Federal Public Housing Authority.
-She subsequently took a position in a graphics unit of the Office of Strategic Services (OSS).
+Initially, she lived in Concord with her brother George and mother Harriet Maybel Hawkes Park at the home of Harriet's parents, Frank W. and Hattie A. Hawkes.
+When Harriet remarried, to Harold Blaisdell Shepard, the family moved to Washington, D.C.